Should I Repair or Replace My Furnace?

 Consider the Lifespan

-The U.S. Department of Energy says a furnace should last between 15 and 30 years before needing a replacement.
-However, every heating system is different and can last differing amounts of time depending on the quality and brand.
+The U.S. Department of Energy says a furnace should last approximately 15 years before needing to assess it’s efficiency.
+However, every heating system is different and can last differing amounts of time depending on the quality, brand, and maintenance of the equipment.
 Typically, however, the signs of deterioration occur during this timeframe, and homeowners should consider replacement.

 If your furnace is underperforming despite recent service, it’s probably best to get an upgrade rather than continuing to pay for repairs.
 In general, follow these guidelines: